charm

 She wears a charm bracelet on her wrist.

-4. (physics) A quantum number of hadrons determined by the quantity of charm quarks & antiquarks.
+4. (particle physics) A quantum number of hadrons determined by the number of charm quarks and antiquarks.

 5. (finance) A second-order measure of derivative price sensitivity, expressed as the instantaneous rate of change of delta with respect to time.

-charm (charms, present participle charming; past and past participle charmed)
+charm (charms, present participle charming; simple past and past participle charmed)

 1. To seduce, persuade or fascinate someone or something.